 A40.
 See question 22.
-Intermittent leave is available only by agreement, and only during telework or for leave to care for a child whose school or childcare provider is closed due to COVID-19.
+Intermittent leave is available only by agreement unless the Southern District of New York opinion applies to void the DOL rule, and only during telework or for leave to care for a child whose school or childcare provider is closed due to COVID-19.
 The DOL’s temporary regulations clarify that intermittent leave under the EPSLA is subject to three primary considerations: (1) the FFCRA’s objective in slowing the spread of COVID-19; (2) an agreement between the employer and the employee concerning intermittent leave (i.e. employers are never required to allow intermittent leave); and (3) whether the employer allows or directs the employee to telework.

 Employees who telework